GeneCloud1485/Drama-in-History/docs/5_director/directors_advice.md

 # Director's Advice

+# Seasons

+# The Turning of the Year
+Depending on the setting and the cadence of your game's Seasons, the Turning of the Year could align with the end of the calendar year, or it could just represent a period of 'down time'.
+It helps to be broadly consistent and have a 12 month period between your Turning of the Year scenes.

+During the Turning of the Year each Actor reflects on their story, shines a light on their family, business or more mundane activities.
+- Advancement
+- Family
+- Vignettes

 ## Fortitude Loss
 - Balancing the risk of the tests - regardless of the person's fortitude pool size, the threat is based on the number of Rd rolled.